-The government is providing additional funding of £150 million per annum for academic years 2013-14 to 2015 to provide improved provision of physical education (P.E) and sport in primary schools.
+The government is providing additional funding of £150 million per annum to provide improved provision of physical education (P.E) and sport in primary schools.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport.
-The Funding is being continued until 2020.

 Eligible school funding for schools will be calculated by reference to the number of primary aged pupils (between the ages of 5 and 11), as in the annual school census in January.

 Purpose of funding Schools must spend the additional funding on improving the provision of PE and sport but they will have the freedom to choose how they do this.

 At Church Eaton we will use the money effectively in order to implement a PE programme which will ensure that all pupils leaving our school are physically literate and have the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and a lifelong love of physical activity and sport.

 All pupils at Church Eaton are offered and take part in at least two hours of P.E. and sport per week.
 This is done through the delivery of high quality PE following the National Curriculum, active playtimes and lunch times, themed days and outdoor adventure opportunities.

 As a school we promote Active 30/30 Initiative in all classes.

 100% of our Year 6 pupils cohort meet the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.